SeabookChen/seabookchen.net/_posts/2013-05-10-setup-jekyll-on-windows.md

     **Possible Reason**: The PATH just set is yet to be effective.

     **Possible Solution**: First make sure no spaces or trailing slash in the PATH.
-Then restart Command Prompt, if it's not working, try logout Windows and log back in again.
+Then restart Command Prompt.
+If it's not working, try logout Windows and log back in again.
-    Or even try the final and most powerful solution - "turning the computer off and on again".
+    Or even try the ultimate and most powerful solution - "turning the computer off and on again".

 4. Error message: